appsecnz/appsecnz.github.io/conference/training.md

 ## Classes on Offer

-**Our [Call for Training](https://www.papercall.io/owaspnz2023-training) is now open**, and will close on 28 February.
-We expect to have the schedule of classes confirmed on or about the 10th of March, and training registration will open on 15th March.

-Pre-Conference Training registration will **CLOSE** one week before the event, on Tuesday, 27 June.
-From 28 June, no refunds or changes will be permitted, but attendee substitutions will be accepted.
+Pre-Conference Training registration will **CLOSE** on Friday, 23 June.
+From 24 June, no refunds or changes will be permitted, but attendee substitutions will be accepted.

+#### Two-day, in-person (classroom) training - Tuesday and Wednesday, 4-5 July:

+* *Hacking Android, iOS, and IoT Applications by Example*, Abraham Aranguren
+* *Hacking Modern Web Apps: Master the Future of Attack Vectors*, Instructor TBC (7A Security)
+* *Cloud Security Masterclass: Defender's Guide to Security AWS and Azure Infrastructure, Abhinav Singh

+#### One-day, in-person (classroom) training - Tuesday, 4 July:

+* *Hacking Android and IoT Applications by Example*, Abraham Aranguren

+#### One-day, in-person (classroom) training - Wednesday, 5 July:

+* *Hacking iOS and IoT Applications by Example*, Abraham Aranguren
+* *Can you find the threat?
+A Threat Modelling CTF*, Wade Winright

+#### Half-day, in-person (classroom) training - Wednesday morning, 5 July:

+* *Application Security 'Refresher' Training*, John DiLeo

 **NOTES:**